Easy Eggs Benedict Casserole

 The steps are also super simple.
 Precise directions are in the printable recipe below, but I will quickly walk you through them.

 - Thaw and Cube your Chateau Bread Dumplings into small bite sized pieces.
 Make sure all the cuts are even for optimal baking time.
+Or cube whatever bread you’re using in place of dumplings.

 - Mix your milk and heavy cream with one of your Knorr packets and add your eggs.